the3miaphysite3engineer3/HotelBookingStatusPredictor/README.md

     pip install -r requirements.txt
     ```

-4. **Run the application**:
+4. **Set environment variables**:
+    - Set `HF_TOKEN` for Hugging Face API access.
+    - Set `GEMINI_API_KEY` for Google Generative AI access.
     ```bash
+    export HF_TOKEN='your-huggingface-token'
+    export GEMINI_API_KEY='your-gemini-api-key'
+    ```

+5. **Run the application**:
+    ```bash
     streamlit run app.py
     ```

-5. Open your browser and go to `http://localhost:8501` to interact with the application.
+6. Open your browser and go to `http://localhost:8501` to interact with the application.

 ## How to Use:

-1. **Choose or provide a model**:
+1. **Select or provide a model**:
-    - You can either select one of the pre-trained models (Random Forest or Extra Trees) or upload your own `.pkl` model file via URL.
+   - Choose the pre-trained Random Forest model from Hugging Face or paste a custom Hugging Face model URL (e.g., `username/repo/blob/main/model.pkl`).

 2. **Enter booking details**:
-    - Fill out the form with booking details like number of adults, children, lead time, market segment, special requests, etc.
+   - Input details such as number of adults, children, lead time, meal plan, room type, market segment, and special requests.

 3. **Get the prediction**:
-    - After entering the details, click on the "Predict Booking Status" button to get the prediction.
-The result will display whether the booking is predicted to be **Confirmed** or **Canceled**.
+   - Click the "Predict Booking Status" button to see if the booking is predicted as **Confirmed** or **Canceled**.
+   - If canceled, Gemini AI provides personalized strategies to prevent cancellation.

-4. **Embed Power BI Report**:
+4. **View Power BI Report**:
-    - Paste the URL of a Power BI report to embed it in the app.
-The Power BI report will be shown directly below the prediction section.
+   - The embedded Power BI report displays visual analytics of booking data below the prediction section.

 ## Example Usage:

-- **Pre-trained model**: Select "Random Forest" or "Extra Trees" from the dropdown and input booking details.
+- **Pre-trained model**: Select "Random Forest (Hugging Face)" and input booking details.
-- **Custom model**: Upload your own `.pkl` model by pasting the URL in the text input field.
+- **Custom model**: Paste a Hugging Face model URL in the text input field.
-- **Power BI**: Paste the URL of a Power BI report to view it in the app.
+- **Gemini AI**: If a cancellation is predicted, view AI-generated strategies to reduce cancellation risk.
+- **Power BI**: Analyze booking trends via the embedded report.

 ## Requirements:
 - Python 3.6+